All posts

 Why Most AI Agent Projects Fail (And How Yours Won't)

 You've seen the demos.
 An AI agent books a flight, writes code, or summarizes a PDF with a single prompt.
 It looks effortless.
 You follow a tutorial, get something running in 20 minutes, and think you've got it figured out.
+Then reality hits.

 Your agent starts making up facts.
 It calls the wrong API endpoints.
 It gets stuck in loops, repeatedly calling the same function with slightly different parameters.
 The output looks convincing but is subtly wrong.
 This is the gap between "tutorial complete" and "production ready" that most beginners fall into.